PhoneDroid/FreeCAD-documentation/README.md

 # The FreeCAD documentation

-**Note**: This repository contains an automatic conversion of the FreeCAD wiki located at https://wiki.freecadweb.org to the [markdown format](https://en.wikipedia.org/wiki/Markdown).
+**Note**: This repository contains an automatic conversion of the [FreeCAD Wiki][Wiki] to the [markdown format](https://en.wikipedia.org/wiki/Markdown).
 The conversion is done automatically through the [migrate.py](./migrate.py) script located within this repository.
 The script downloads the wiki contents in XML format using the MediaWiki API and uses [pandoc](https://pandoc.org/) to convert between MediaWiki and markdown formats.
 This is a work in progress towards a more usable and portable version of the documentation, to be used from within FreeCAD through the [Help module](https://github.com/yorikvanhavre/FreeCAD-Help).

 This documentation can be installed via the FreeCAD [addons manager](wiki/Std_AddonMgr.md) for offline browsing.